Active Substance: eliglustat

-The most common side effect seen with Cerdelga (which may affect more than 1 in 10 people) is diarrhoea, in approximately 6 out of 100 patients.
-The majority of side effects are mild and transient.
+The most common side effect seen with Cerdelga is dyspepsia (heartburn) in approximately 6 out of 100 patients.
+The most common serious side effect was fainting, in 8 out of every 1,000 patients.
+The majority of side effects are mild and short-lived.
 For the full list of all side effects reported for Cerdelga, see the package leaflet.

 Cerdelga must not be taken together with certain medicines that can interfere with the ability of the body to break down the medicine, which may affect the levels of Cerdelga in blood.
 For the full list of restrictions, see the package leaflet.

 Cerdelga was shown to be effective in improving the symptoms of the disease for a majority of previously untreated patients with type-1 Gaucher disease and in keeping the disease stable in most patients previously treated by enzyme replacement.
 However, a minority of patients (about 15%) who were switched from enzyme replacement to Cerdelga, did not respond optimally after treatment for one year.
 For these patients other treatment options should be considered.
 All patients switching from enzyme replacement should be regularly monitored for disease progression.

 Regarding safety, side effects were mostly mild and transient, but the CHMP recommended that the long-term safety of the medicine be further investigated.

 The European Medicines Agency concluded that Cerdelga’s benefits are greater than its risks and recommended that it be approved for use in the EU.

 What measures are being taken to ensure the safe and effective use of Cerdelga?